 A study of the growth and development of children, birth through the years of middle childhood.
 Emphasis will be placed on contemporary multicultural dimensions of development and child rearing, and their implications for teachers.
-Students will spend five contact hours in each of three early childhood settings: Infants/Toddler, Pre-K-Kindergarten, and Primary K-3.
-3:0:3
+Students will spend five contact hours in each of three early childhood settings: Infant or Toddler, Preprimary and Early Elementary, (K-3) 3:0:3